-A DOT medical card, also known as a medical examiner’s certificate, shows that you have successfully completed a DOT physical and provides an expiration date by which you need to take another.
+A DOT medical card, or medical examiner’s certificate, provides proof that an individual has successfully completed a DOT physical and meets the medical requirements to hold a CDL.

 The Federal Motor Carrier Safety Administration (FMCSA), a division of DOT, provides this sample of a medical certificate.

-If you are a non-CDL driver that operates a vehicle over 10,000 pounds across state lines, then you will need to carry a copy of your valid medical card, but you are not required to submit it to the DOT or to your state driver’s license agency.
+If a non-CDL driver operates a vehicle over 10,000 pounds across state lines, they will need to carry a copy of their valid medical card, but they are not required to submit it to the DOT or to their state driver’s licensing agency.